School of Human Ecology

 Human Development and Family Studies

-Professors Barber, Bogenschneider, Poehlmann, Riley, Roberts, Small, Uttal; Associate Professor Papp; Assistant Professors Dilworth-Bart, Halpern-Meekin, Hartley, Kirkorian, Sparks
+Professors Barber, Bogenschneider, Poehlmann, Roberts, Small, Uttal; Associate Professors Dilworth-Bart, Papp; Assistant Professors Froyen, Halpern-Meekin, Hartley, Kirkorian; Faculty Associate Burkholder

 The major in human development and family studies (HDFS) covers human development across the lifespan, as it unfolds in its real-world contexts, particularly in the context of family life.
 The major prepares students for entry-level positions in child and family service organizations, and for professional or graduate school.